Genealogy resources - Maps and parish histories

 1847 – St. Joseph

-In Dayton itself, the first filial church was that of St. Joseph at Second and Madison streets, which was organized by Father Patrick O’Mealy to care for the Irish families in the eastern part of the town.
-These families found the distance to Emmanuel Church rather great, and the necessity of German sermons for some of the people of Emmanuel an inconvenience.
+In Dayton itself, the first filial church was that of St. Joseph, situated at Second and Madison streets.
+Established by Father Patrick O’Mealy to care for the Irish families in the eastern part of the town.
+These families found the distance to Emmanuel Church was considerable, and the necessity of German sermons for some of the people of Emmanuel an inconvenience.

 St Joseph Historical Notes